-The motion seeks Shareholders' approval to determine - solely for the corporate persons specified below - the ratio between the variable and fixed components of remuneration by up to a maximum of 200% (ratio 2:1) in accordance with Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013.
+The motion seeks Shareholders' approval to determine - solely for the corporate persons specified below - the ratio of the variable to fixed component of remuneration by up to a maximum of 200% (ratio 2:1) in accordance with Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013.

-The motion has been raised with regards to the following corporate persons:
+The motion has been raised with regard to the following corporate persons:

-- Chief Executive Officer and General Manager;

-- the Joint General Manager, if appointed;

-- the Joint General Manager Commercial Area;

-- > the Head of the Banking Area;

-- the main network managers (i.e., two Sales Managers, eight Private Banking Managers, and six Area Managers).
+- > Chief Executive Officer and General Manager; - > the Joint General Manager Commercial Area; - the Head of the Banking Area; - the Head of AM Division, the Head of RM Private Division, the Head of FP Division, the General Manager of BG Fund Management Luxembourg; - the main network managers (i.e., two Sales Managers, six Private Banking Managers, and six Area Managers).